rasuper/cats-as-data/README.md

 The `cats-human-situations.csv` file contains metadata for three image objects.
 The original metadata from the source institutions has been abbreviated and made messier so you have something to clean up!

+The associated images are in the 'images/' subdirectory

+Cleanup plan
+Changed all upper case to initial cap and lower case